coreemu/core/docs/emane.md

 ```shell
 emane_event_monitor = True
 ```

 Do not set the above option to True if you want to manually drag nodes around on the canvas to update their location in EMANE.

 Another common issue is if installing EMANE from source, the default configure prefix will place the DTD files in */usr/local/share/emane/dtd* while CORE expects them in */usr/share/emane/dtd*.

 A symbolic link will fix this:

 ```shell
 sudo ln -s /usr/local/share/emane /usr/share/emane
 ```

 ## Custom EMANE Models

 CORE supports custom developed EMANE models by way of dynamically loading user created python files that represent the model.
 Custom EMANE models should be placed within the path defined by **emane_models_dir** in the CORE configuration file.
-This path cannot end in **emane**.
+This path cannot end in **/emane**.

 Here is an example model with documentation describing functionality:
 [Example Model](examplemodel.html)